Looking to sign up for your first triathlon? We share everything you need to know to help you have a successful first race.

 Do you need a coach?

 Hiring a triathlon coach is an incredible benefit for those who can afford it (monthly fees vary widely depending on the level of coaching and experience level, but are typically $100+ per month).
-The upsides to having a coach are numerous, including individualized training plans, performance analysis, feedback, encouragement and—perhaps most importantly—advice on when to back off and how to adjust for bumps in the road such as injury, illness or unforeseen scheduling conflicts.
+The upsides to having a coach are numerous, including individualized triathlon training plans, performance analysis, feedback, encouragement and—perhaps most importantly—advice on when to back off and how to adjust for bumps in the road such as injury, illness or unforeseen scheduling conflicts.
 Don’t despair if you can’t afford a coach, however.
 You’ll glean similar (if not quite as individualized) support and advice from clubs, teams, group training programs, mentors and individual training partners.
-There’s also a wealth of triathlon information available online, in books or in magazines (look for an extensive archive of workouts and advice at Triathlete.com).
+There’s also a wealth of triathlon training and racing information available online, in books or in magazines (look for an extensive archive of workouts and advice at Triathlete.com).
 Consider splurging on a training camp (a long weekend or a full week in an endurance-oriented locale) as a great way to kick-start your season, as well as to meet new friends and training partners.
 You may even find that the expert leading the camp is someone you’ll want to hire as a one-on-one coach down the road.

 1. Begin removing your wetsuit as you’re exiting the swim, pulling it down to your waist while you’re running.
 Pull off your cap and goggles, but be sure not to drop them for risk of a gear abandonment penalty.